AndreiChertkov/teneva/doc/core/als.rst

     # Function values for the test points:
     Y_tst = func(I_tst)

-  We build the TT-tensor, which approximates the target function (we generate random initial r-rank approximation in the TT-format using the function "rand" and then compute the resulting TT-tensor by TT-ALS):
+  We build the TT-tensor, which approximates the target function (we generate random initial r-rank approximation in the TT-format using the function "tensor_rand" and then compute the resulting TT-tensor by TT-ALS):

   .. code-block:: python